Find flights

 “Sky Wider” Economy

 JAL features one of the largest economy class seats in the sky (branded as “Sky Wider”) and also offers fantastic service to passengers in this class.
-Because of this, I rarely opt for Premium Economy over standard economy when flying JAL.
+Honestly, because of this, I rarely bother with Premium Economy when I fly JAL.

 Extra legroom economy